microsoft/coe-starter-kit/coe-cli/docs/aa4am/readme.md

 ## Sample Install

-The following recording shows a sample generating a install configuration file and installing AA4AM using the config file using a [Demo Deployment](./scenarios/tenant-deployments.md#demonstration-deployment).
+The following recording shows a sample generating a install configuration file and installing AA4AM using the configuration file using a [Demo Deployment](./scenarios/tenant-deployments.md#demonstration-deployment).

 ![Example](./install.svg)